jbuncle/php-autosemver/src/README.md

 = PHP Automatic Semantic Versioning Detector =

+*Still in development*

 Compare two file paths or Git revisions to see whether the changes are considered MAJOR, MINOR or PATCH based on semantic versioning rules.

-Intended to be used in CI.
+Intended to be used in Continuous Integration (CI) Systems to help automate the versioning process.

 This does a basic/rough comparison, so, although it will largely work for most changes, there are edge cases that won't be picked up (e.g. changes inherited from parent classes outside the search path).